Cycle 4

 Physical touch - A loving, appropriate touch that makes you feel good.
 It can be a closeness, a cuddle, or a hug, depending on the person.

-Acts of service - This can look like any thoughtful act of kindness.
-It can also be a heartfelt thing that wasn't asked of you.
-A "just because" act of kindness.
+Acts of service - This can look like any random act of kindness.
+It can also be a helpful act of service to lighten someone's load.
+A "just because" act of service.

 Quality time - Time spent with another person, uninterrupted by insignificant things.
-Time is used to get to know another person on a deeper level.
+Time that is used to get to know another person on a deeper level.
+Listening and converting with another person.

 Heartfelt gift giving - A gift given that suggests they know personal things about the other person.
 A gift that says "I was thinking about you."